From Vision to Reality: The Story of the Blue Ridge Parkway

 “Your composition is one of fields and fences, lakes and streams, and hills and valleys; and your problem is that of placing your roadway in such a position as best to reveal them…it’s almost a form of sculpture.”

-This National Park masterpiece in the Southern Appalachians took 52 years to complete.
-A dedicated team of skilled landscape architects, engineers, craftsmen, and thousands of hard-working laborers got to do the job.
+This national park masterpiece in the Southern Appalachians took 52 years--and a dedicated team of skilled landscape architects, engineers, craftsmen and thousands of hard-working laborers to get the job done.

 Once finished, the 88,000-acre canvas included numerous: